 Antigens are unique to different pathogens, which include viruses, fungi and abnormal cells such as tumor cells.
 Antigens alert the immune system to foreign substances not recognized by the body, leading to immune responses like destruction of abnormal cells or production of antibodies.

-ATTR resulting in heart muscle disease, and manifested through symptoms that include shortness of breath, palpitations and abnormal heart rhythm, ankle swelling (edema), fainting, fatigue and chest pain (angina).
+ATTR amyloidosis resulting in heart muscle disease, and manifested through symptoms that include shortness of breath, palpitations and abnormal heart rhythm, ankle swelling (edema), fainting, fatigue and chest pain (angina).
 Can also lead to heart failure.

 Cell therapy created by genetically modifying a patient’s own immune cells ex vivo (or outside the patient’s body) to restore their function or add therapeutic properties, for example, to target specific cancer cells.
 After modification, cells are produced in large quantities and administered to the patient.